sei-mi/tableficate/README.markdown

       <% t.filter :full_name %>
     <% end %>

-In the view we've merged the first and last name into a new full name column.
 Now we have default sorting, sortable columns and a full name filter.

 ## Themes

 New themes can be created using the theme generator.

-    $ rails generate tableficate:theme NAME
+    $ rails generate tableficate:theme foo

-The theme can then be applied to a table by passing `theme: 'NAME'` to the `table_for` call.
+The theme can then be applied to a table.

-    <%= table_for @accounts, theme: 'foo' do |t| %>
+    <%= table_for @records, theme: 'foo' do |t| %>
       ...
     <% end %>

-## Changes You Will Have to Make Coming From 0.1
+## Changes Needed to Upgrade From 0.1

 1. The filter functions used in the `table_for` call have been completely changed.
 They will need to be rewritten in all of your calls.
 2. New filter partials have been added to accomodate the new filter types that are available.
 If you have custom themes they will need to be updated.
 This can be done by first moving "_column_header.html.erb" to "_header.html.erb", "filters/_input_field.html.erb" to "filters/_input.html.erb" and "filters/_input_field_range.html.erb" to "filters/_input_range.html.erb".
 Then rerun `rails generate tableficate:theme NAME`.
 This will not overwrite files you have altered for your new theme.